athento/athento-nx-ui/README.md

         GET /nuxeo/nxqsearch/default@qsearch?contentViewName=query_search&query=<your-nxql-query>&token=<your-token>

-Also, you cand find a link into NXQL search type in JSF interface with the link to QSearch view with the input query as url parameter.
+Also, you can find a link into NXQL search type in JSF interface with the link to QSearch view with the input query as url parameter.

 ## Save your contentView columns ##